YokaiWatchResource/yokaiwatchresource.github.io/README.md

-# yokaiwatchresource.github.io
+# The Yo-Kai Watch Resource (ALPHA)
-A resource for the Yo-kai Watch games
+A resource for the Yo-kai Watch games by Level-5